heder1020/Dboor-Updated-V1.0/README.md

 =Bugs=

--Fix Natar spawn time.
+- Fix Natar spawn time.

 =Improvements=

--Remake configs, they look so bad.
+- Remake configs, they look so bad.

 =Rewriting=

--Rewrite database class to MySqli from MySQL.
+- Rewrite database class to MySqli from MySQL.